 application to a Java application, and vice versa.
 We could set and use desktop

 colours in our Java applications.
 We could also define shortcut keys for menu

 items.
 It also became possible to create pop-up menus like the ones in

 applications running on Microsoft Windows.
 Finally, AWT classes added printing

 support.
 Printing was not at all possible in JDK 1.0.
 AWT also added a

-ScrollPane container for displaying large documents in
+ScrollPane container for displaying large documents in windows with scrollbars.

-promising future, as was proved by now.
+future, as was proved by now.

-serialization classes, the Introspection and Reflection API,
+serialization classes, the Introspection and Reflection API, and the facility

-improvements were made in several places.
+made in several places.